Dental anxiety is the most common reason why most kids avoid visiting a dentist.

 - Anxiety Relief – One of the most positive aspects of sedation dentistry is the relief of anxiety.
-With the help of sedation dentistry, patients are at ease and dentists are more comfortable going through their procedures.
+With the help of dental sedation, patients are at ease and dentists are more comfortable going through their procedures.

-- Reduction in Gag Reflex – Sedation dentistry works best for people who are sensitive by nature.
-If you have a sensitive gag reflex or sensitive teeth and gums, sedation dentistry will help you relax, reduce discomfort, and minimize your gag reflex during your appointment.
+- Reduction in Gag Reflex – This works best for people who are sensitive by nature.
+If you have a sensitive gag reflex or sensitive teeth and gums, dental sedation can help you relax, reduce discomfort, and minimize your gag reflex during your appointment.

-- Pain Relief – Most dental procedures involve painful processes, but with the help of sedation dentistry, the pain is completely removed.
+- Pain Relief – Most dental procedures involve painful processes, but with the help of dental sedation, the pain is completely removed.
 Under the influence of sedatives and anesthesia, our brains can’t register the pain.

 - Procedures Go Faster – Making the procedure go much faster is another great benefit of sedation dentistry.
 When a patient is given sedatives, he or she will be able to relax.
-That helps dentists to concentrate on the work and speed up the procedures.
+That helps the sedation dentist to concentrate on the work and speed up the procedures.

-- Multiple Procedures Can Be Done at One Time – Sedation dentistry not only speeds up the procedure but also helps the dentist to undertake multiple procedures in one visit.
+- Multiple Procedures Can Be Done at One Time – Sedation not only speeds up the procedure but also helps the dentist to undertake multiple procedures in one visit.

-- Comfort and Rest – The whole purpose of sedation dentistry is to provide rest and relaxation to the patient during the treatment.
+- Comfort and Rest – The whole purpose of dental sedation is to provide rest and relaxation to the patient during the dental treatment.
 For procedures that take a lot of time, it is an excellent alternative to get kids comfortably seated and rested.

 - Great for Special Needs – Sedatives are great for people who have Sensory Processing Disorders.
-This type of patient needs special care so dentists can use sedatives to help them stay confident and relaxed during the treatment.
+This type of patient needs special care so dentists can use sedatives to help them stay confident and relaxed during dental treatments.